-The funding gap for the 14 countries assessed under the optimal management scenario is estimated to be €475m if annual average investment costs are not taken into consideration.
-This gap amounts almost €700m if investment costs are included.
+The financing gap for the 14 countries assessed under the optimal management scenario is estimated to be €475M if annual average investment costs are not taken into consideration.
+This gap amounts almost €700M if investment costs are included.

-Current revenues only cover 12% of financial needs for Mediterranean MPAs as a whole (9% if investment costs are included).
+Current revenues only cover 8% of financing needs for Mediterranean MPAs as a whole (11% if investment costs are excluded).

 The table and figures below detail these results for EU and non-EU Mediterranean countries.
-As might be expected, countries with the largest MPA networks are the ones with the largest funding gaps: Italy, Spain, France and Greece.
+As might be expected, countries with the largest MPA networks are the ones with the largest financing gaps: Italy, Spain, France and Greece.

-The funding gap for the EU countries assessed under the optimal management scenario is estimated to be €458m in 2014 (covered at 11% by current revenues in the same countries).
+The financing gap for the EU countries assessed under the optimal management scenario is estimated to be €458M in 2014 (needs (excluding investment) are covered at 10% by current revenues in these countries).

-The funding gap for the non-EU countries assessed under the optimal management scenario is estimated to be @7m in 2014 (covered at 8% by current revenues in the same countries).
+The financing gap for the non-EU countries assessed under the optimal management scenario is estimated to be €17M in 2014 (needs (excluding investment) are covered at 15% by current revenues in these countries).

-Hence, non-EU countries have a relatively larger funding gaps.
-Despite their rather small number of MPAs, these suffer from important funding gaps.
-This can largely be explained by the funding available to MPAs, which is lower in non-EU countries.
+Hence, non-EU countries have a relatively larger financing gap.
+Despite their rather small number of MPAs, these suffer from important financing gaps.
+This can largely be explained by the financing available to MPAs, which is lower in non-EU countries.